-In 2015, NYC Mayor Bill de Blasio made history by creating a position within the Mayor’s Office that would serve as a dedicated liaison between City Hall and the animal advocacy community.
-In November 2019, this position was codified to exist beyond the current administration when Mayor de Blasio signed into law the creation of an Office of Animal Welfare – the first office of its kind in the United States.
+In 2015, a position was created within the Mayor’s Office that would serve as a dedicated liaison between City Hall and the animal advocacy community.
+In November 2019, this position became permanent with the creation of an Office of Animal Welfare – the first office of its kind in the United States.
 This law went into effect on March 25, 2020.
 The Office has the power to advise and assist the Mayor in the coordination and cooperation among City agencies for animal welfare administration, regulation, management and programs.

-The Office of Animal Welfare is a Mayoral office within the Mayor’s Community Affairs Unit that extends the de Blasio administration’s vision for a fairer city to animal welfare.
+The Office of Animal Welfare is a Mayoral office within the Mayor’s Community Affairs Unit that promotes a vision for a fairer city to animal welfare.
 The Office recognizes the exchange between human social justice issues, environmental sustainability, and animal welfare, and therefore aims to facilitate solutions that address the integrated nature of these problems.

 - First and only animal welfare liaison position within a Mayoral office in the country.